gvwilson/sensibleadventures/nardica/nardica.md

 "I'll be fine," Aunt Naggie said.

-Ten minutes later Iffy turned the corner onto Rocking Horse Street and hurried toward the stubby never-finished canal that Rothera's mechanics used as a repair yard.
+Ten minutes later Iffy turned the corner onto Rocking Horse Street and hurried toward the stubby dead-end canal that Rothera's mechanics used as a repair yard.
 A sleek Marine cutter was tied up on one side while crab-like bots scrambled over its hull